Short-term & payday loans in South Africa: An A-Z guide

 This credit form is typically offered for employed and self-employed individuals who can prove that they earn a regular income above a certain amount.
 If you’re unemployed, there is no guarantee that you’ll be able to pay back the loan and therefore less likely that you will be accepted for the loan.

 How many times can I apply for a payday loan?

 Once you pay off your loan, you’re free to apply for another loan.
 Existing customers are allowed to borrow up to R8,000 while new customers are often limited to R4,000.
-However, many payday loan applications in a short space amount of time can lower your credit score.
+However, if you apply multiple times in a short amount of time, your credit rating might decline.